 Help Your Child Make New Friends

-School is the time when socialising will become a key part of your child's everyday life, and building these social skills will really help them out when it comes to making their new friends at school.
-Although with lockdown restrictions still in place at the moment, it is harder to do this when we're all limited to socialising with whoever's in our households.
+School is the time when socialising becomes a key part of your child's everyday life, and building these social skills will really help them out when it comes to making their new friends at school.
+It is harder to do this while social distancing measures restrict playdates between more than two or three households.
 However, social apps and social media platforms such as Zoom and FaceTime could be used to help your children get used to talking, conversation and play with other children their age.
 If you have any family friends who also have children due to start school soon, get connecting virtually to give your child courage and confidence for the next chapter.

 Practise Saying Goodbye

 Saying goodbye to your child on their first day is bound to be tough for any parent and child alike.
 However, by practising this now it will make it a lot easier for both parties on the day until you'll both be completely used to it.
-Once lockdown eases, dropping your kids off at a friend's house for a few hours to play is a great way to start implementing this.
-Or for a tip for during lockdown, if you're working from home pretend you're going to work and say goodbye to your child for a few hours whilst you work in the office to mimic a real school and working day.
+Dropping your kids off at a friend's house for a few hours to play is a great way to start implementing this.
+Or, if you're working from home, pretend you're going to work and say goodbye to your child for a few hours whilst you work in the office to mimic a real school and working day.

 Practise The School Run

-Once lockdown lifts, practising the daily school run is a brilliant way to prepare your children and yourselves to your new routines.
+If school is so far away that you'll need to drive, then practising the daily school run is a brilliant way to prepare your children and yourselves to your new routines.
 Get used to getting in the car together with the school bags, putting the seat belts on, and driving the route you will take to their new school.
 It's a fantastic way to get the children excited too, maybe even seeing their new school from the outside for the first time.
 That first drive on the first day won't seem as scary anymore.
+If you live within walking distance, then make the journey a few times on foot (or scooter).

 School isn't all sitting behind a desk, reading and writing.
 There are a lot of fun outdoor play and art activities, which may result in your child getting a little bit mucky from time to time.
 Teaching them good personal hygiene skills early is a really useful thing, and should not be taken lightly.
 Show your children how to wash their hands thoroughly and properly, how to clean up after messier play and the importance of using soap.
 Making sure your child knows how to use the toilet independently too is another all-important skill that will stand your kid in excellent stead for when they begin school.
 These are all essential bits of learning for the future too.